 Prepares project budget; writes requests for proposals for the services of contractors, participates in the selection process and administers ensuing contracts.

-Conducts review meetings with users, monitors the project progress and budget and writes monthly progress reports.
+Conducts review meetings with users, monitors the project progress and budget, which may include the requisition process(es), and writes monthly progress reports.

 Responsible for the documentation of data system logic flow, programming, computer operations and user manuals.

 Reviews current technology on software and hardware, evaluates new products and makes recommendations for purchases.

 approval of any agency information technology (IT) initiative before work